1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 * Avoid processed foods (mainly processed meats) to reduce overall sodium intake and eat more nutritious foods.
 * Walk or do some simple exercise after you eat.
-* Limit alcohol or remove it altogether!
+* Limit alcohol or remove it altogether.
 * Eat slower.
 Being in the present moment while eating can prevent overeating and help with better digestion.
 * Drink more water.
 Usually, a good rule of thumb is at least 2L per day, but it could be more depending on your weight.
 * Eat more fiber and vegetables and less meat.
 More lean meat and fish rather than red meat.
 The less sugar, the better.